 There is certainly a time and a place for MRI, and in certain situations, it’s required to best evaluate a patient.

-However, it’s not the answer for every case of low back pain, even when the pain is severe.
+However, like X-ray, it’s not the answer for every case of low back pain, even when the pain is severe.
 It must be used and interpreted in context with history and examination findings by a skilled provider in order to help you achieve the ultimate goal: